vestalux/sljekyll/_recurrents/eye-scratch-coding-club.md

 ---
-recurrent-title: 'Raspberry Pi coding club sessions for children aged 8+ - book in advance by contacting the library'
+recurrent-title: 'Scratch coding club sessions for children aged 8+ - book in advance by contacting the library'
 recurrent-day: every other Sunday
 recurrent-times: 1030-1200
 recurrent-location: eye-library